nyris/nyris-webapp/README.md

 * [ ] solve todos in code
 * [ ] implement basic test
 * [ ] history state
+* [ ] improved error handeling when using http and camera capture

 ## Available Scripts